cloud-coder/cascon2018-slackapp/lab00-preparation/README.md

 ## Next Step

-You are now ready to start `Lab 01 - Step 01 - Basic Event`
+You are now ready to start <a href='../lab01-step01-basicevent/README.md'>Lab 01 - Step 01 - Basic Event</a>